 Starting in the fall of 2019, the Headwaters started to do something about it in a big way.
 Ball divided the Sanctuary into 18 zones to help tackle privet removal and keep track of progress within each zone.
-So far, two zones have been worked on.
+So far, two zones are almost complete.

 Each week a team of up to 20 volunteers from the community and local universities meets to cut down ligustrum, treat the stumps with herbicide, and put the branches through a wood chipper.